 Ensure orifices are clean and operating.
 Operate at least one orifice per gatewell slot (preferably the north orifice).
 If the project is operating within the Minimum Operating Pool (MOP) range, additional orifices may be operated to maintain a full collection channel.
 If orifices must be closed to repair any part of the facility, monitor the gatewells hourly (unit is operating) or at least every two hours (unit is not operating) for fish condition and behavior.
 See sections 3.2.2.4 and 3.2.2.5 to determine if the unit must be shut down and if fish must be dipped from the gatewell(s).

 Ensure orifice lights are functioning and operating in open orifices 24 hrs/day.
 Replace all burned out orifice lights within 24 hours of notification.
-Orifice lights and area lights may be turned off the evening before the channel is dewatered at the end of the season (Monday of the 3rd week of December or later) to encourage fish to exit the channel volitionally.
+Orifice lights and area lights may be turned off the evening before the channel is dewatered for winter maintenance to encourage fish to exit the channel volitionally.
 Area lights can be turned on briefly for personnel access if necessary.

 Unit 1 through unit 5 orifice jets should not be hitting the water closer than 3’ from the back wall, with the collection channel full.
 Unit 6 orifices should not be hitting the water closer than 2’ from the back wall (channel is narrower at the upstream end).